Course Listing

 2025 Spring

-Boaz Barak, Stephen Chong, Adam Hesterberg
+Stephen Chong, Eddie Kohler, Adam Hesterberg

 Supervised individual study of advanced topics in computer science.
 A student wishing to enroll in Computer Science 91r must be accepted by a faculty member who will supervise the course work.
 Additional information and a form are available via https://harvardcs.info/forms/#cs-91r-form.
 The form must be filled out and signed by the student and faculty supervisor.
 Students writing theses may enroll in this course while conducting thesis research and writing.